Community-Developed Resources for Remote Teaching

 Going the Distance

-• Using Canvas for remote and hybrid teaching
+• Using Canvas for hybrid and remote teaching.

 Hybrid and Online Teaching Workshops from Philosophy